Why the Same Relationship Keeps Showing Up

 Different person, same dynamic.
 The body is recognising an old template.
 Change the template and the chemistry recalibrates.

 What changes the pattern is changing the imprint.
 We go back to the place where the template was set and offer the subconscious a different reference for what safety in connection feels like.
-When that shifts, the person you are drawn to begins to shift too.
+When that shifts, the person you're drawn to begins to shift too.
 Not because you got better at willpower.
 Because the body is responding to a different signal.

 Work with Julie